Michael Branca - Fine Art

 by Chris Busby, Portland Forecaster, July 21, 2004, page 5

-Review of "Caution: Wet Paint," Mike's wide-open studio / evolving exhibition at Three Fish Gallery
+evolving exhibition at Three Fish Gallery

-Not a Who's Who, But a Very Good Start
+Not a Who\'s Who, But a Very Good Start

 by Philip Isaacson, Maine Sunday Telegram, Sept.
 1, 2002, page 3E

-Review of Past, Present, Future at the Center for Maine Center for Contemporary Art.
+Review of "Past, Present, Future" at Center for Maine Contemporary Art

 Naked & Smiling